MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/troubleshooting.md

 ## Forecast definition issues and resolution

-### Why am I unable to publish forecast definition?
+### Why am I unable to publish the forecast definition?

-**Reason**
+**Reason:**

 There might be several reasons related to publishing failure.
-The following are some examples that might have caused the failure:
+The following are examples that might cause a failure:
-- Some users under the selected hierarchy may not be assigned the forecast manager or forecast user role.
+- Some users under the selected hierarchy might not be assigned the forecast manager or forecast user role.
 - Some users are disabled under the selected hierarchy when you publish the forecast definition.

-**Resolution**
+**Resolution:**

 1. Go to **Settings** > **System Jobs**.